MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example1.md

 On the left-hand menu, select **Topics**.
 Select the down-arrow symbol next to **+ New topic**, and then select **Open in Bot Framework Composer**.

-Your Power Virtual Agents bot will open in a Bot Framework Composer project.
-You will see the list of all Power Virtual Agents topics in your bot in Composer, but they are not editable.
-The **Recognizer Type** field is set to **Default Recognizer**, which is **Power Virtual Agents NLU**.
+After you open, the Bot Framework Composer project, you'll see the list of all Power Virtual Agents topics in your bot.
+However, you won't be able to edit these PVA topics. **Recognizer Type** is set to **Default Recognizer**, which is **Power Virtual Agents NLU**.

 >[!TIP]
 >The **LUIS** service is not supported as a Recognizer for Power Virtual Agents in Composer.
 The **Default Recognizer** is set to **Power Virtual Agents NLU** instead.
 You do not need to have an additional subscription to use **Power Virtual Agents NLU** because it is included in your Power Virtual Agents license.